rackerlabs/support-how-to/content/cloud-servers/using-task-states-with-server-imaging.md

     snapshot (e.g., bring your database management system back up).

-You can write a simple bash script to monitor your server.
+You can write a simple Bash script to monitor your server.
  How elaborate you want the script to be is up to you, here's a sample of the most relevant part.
 (Please read through and make sure you know what it's doing before using it.)
 It uses four programs (curl, egrep,